 The activities of diplomatic missions of the Czech Republic are gradually resumed.
 Depending on the epidemiological situation, the conditions for entry into the Czech Republic also keep changing.
 Czech embassies abroad resumed accepting visa applications (from nonEU foreigners) in countries with low risk of infection.
 The list of countries accepting visas is available at the Ministry of Foreign Affairs website.

 8. Can I travel in and out of the country?

-For the up to date information about the border crossing call the Telephone line for inquiries related to traveling during the state of emergency in English, German, French, Italian.
+For the up to date information about the border crossing read the Ministry of Interior website or call the telephone line 974 820 680 for inquiries related to travelling during the Covid-19 pandemic in English.

 9. How can I help?